AdhirajSingh1206/Reddit-Flair-Detector-Indian-Subreddit/README.md

 # About Reddit Flair Detector:
-This repositor demonstrates the project life cycle of a WebApp deployed to predict the Flair of a set of Reddit post in the subReddit r/india just from their urls.
+This repository demonstrates the project life cycle of a WebApp deployed to predict the Flair of a set of Reddit post in the subReddit r/india from their urls.

 This Project can be subdivided into 5 parts:
   1. Data Acquisition from Reddit.